friedlanderlab/mirtrace/README.md

 * Forensics, e.g. a blood droplet is derived from human or other animals.
 <br><br>

-## The HTML report
+## Generated reports
-* An interactive HTML report, tabular and JSON statistics files are always generated.
+* Output (always): An interactive HTML report, a JSON file and tab-separated statistics files.
-* The HTML report also features warning icons for suspect samples.
+* Output (Optinoal): FASTA files of QC passed reads (sorted by sequence abundance).
-* Ability to generate FASTA files of QC passed reads (sorted by sequence abundance).
+* The HTML report features warning icons for samples failing predefined quality thresholds.
 * Tip: Report features a "compressed mode" making cross-report comparisons easier.
 * Tip: Samples can be selected by left-clicking the sample bar (use the ctrl/command key to select multiple).
 The legens will be updated to show statistics for the selected samples.
 Use the W and S keys to quickly navigate between the plots.